puzzleshockk1/Templateshx/README.md

 # Templateshx SOON
 ![alt text](https://img.shields.io/github/directory-file-count/puzzleshockk1/templateXZ?style=flat-square)<br />
-### I am looking for volunteer developers if you want to help me please contact me on discord #puzzle_shock

 Templateshx is an opensource web store where people can sell their files, html templates.